|16E.01||OFFICE OF ENTERPRISE TECHNOLOGY.|

-(b) The commissioner of management and budget may not authorize the encumbrance or expenditure of an appropriation of state funds to a state agency for any phase of a project, device, or system subject to this section unless the Office of Enterprise Technology has reviewed each phase of the project, device, or system, and based on this review, the chief information officer has determined for each phase that:
+(b) The commissioner of finance may not authorize the encumbrance or expenditure of an appropriation of state funds to a state agency for any phase of a project, device, or system subject to this section unless the Office of Enterprise Technology has reviewed each phase of the project, device, or system, and based on this review, the chief information officer has determined for each phase that:

 (1) the project is compatible with the state information architecture and other policies and standards established by the chief information officer;

 (2) the agency is able to accomplish the goals of the phase of the project with the funds appropriated; and

 (3) the project supports the enterprise information technology strategy.